 Busch delivered for Haas in just his sixth start with the team, winning the March 30 Sprint Cup race at Martinsville (Va.)
 Speedway.
-The victory earned Busch a spot in the 16-driver Chase for the NASCAR Sprint Cup, and perhaps more importantly, gave Haas Automation its first Sprint Cup victory as a primary sponsor.
+The victory earned Busch a spot in the 16-driver Chase for the NASCAR Sprint Cup and, perhaps more importantly, gave Haas Automation its first Sprint Cup victory as a primary sponsor.

 The victory was a popular one for Haas, his employees and the distributors and dealers of Oxnard, California-based Haas Automation, but it was also a poignant one for Busch.
-It was his 25th career Sprint Cup victory and it snapped an 83-race winless streak dating back to Oct.
+It was his 25th career Sprint Cup victory and it ended an 83-race winless streak dating back to Oct.
 2, 2011, when he won at Dover (Del.)
 International Speedway.

 It was Busch's ability to defy the odds that piqued the interest of Haas, who founded Haas Automation in 1983 and has since grown it into the largest CNC machine tool builder in North America.
-Haas wanted to grow SHR into a four-car team, with the No. 41 Chevrolet carrying the banner for Haas Automation.
+Haas wanted to grow SHR into a four-car team with the No. 41 Chevrolet carrying the banner for Haas Automation.
 Naturally, Haas wanted a driver with the desire and capability to win immediately, and Busch was his man.

 Busch's racing career began in his hometown of Las Vegas.
-The second-generation driver got his start the way most youngsters do, by tagging along with his father to racetracks dotted among the Mountain and Pacific time zones.
+The second-generation driver got his start the way most youngsters do - by tagging along with his father to racetracks dotted among the Mountain and Pacific time zones.

-At just 7 years old Busch was behind the wheel of a go-kart, and by 15, competed alongside his father, Tom, in Dwarf Car competition.
+At just 7 years old, Busch was behind the wheel of a go-kart and, by 15, competed alongside his father Tom in Dwarf Car competition.
 In only his second start, Busch scored his first Dwarf Car win at Las Vegas Speedway Park.
-Busch didn't complete his first full season as a driver until 1994, but he made an immediate impact, earning Nevada State Dwarf Car rookie of the year honors.
-That set the stage for a banner year in 1995 when at age 17, Busch won 10 consecutive races at 10 different tracks to secure the Nevada State Dwarf Car championship.
+Busch didn't complete his first full season as a driver until 1994 but he made an immediate impact, earning Nevada State Dwarf Car rookie of the year honors.
+That set the stage for a banner year in 1995 when, at age 17, Busch won 10 consecutive races at 10 different tracks to secure the Nevada State Dwarf Car championship.

 Recognizing his young son's talent, Tom Busch made the decision to move Kurt to Legends Cars and Hobby Stocks in 1996.
 By year's end, Busch was the Hobby Stock track champion at Las Vegas Speedway Park and the Legends Cars Western States champion and Legends Cars national rookie of the year.